‘Obamacare’ sign-ups begin as millions more are uninsured

 “Affordable health coverage is more essential than ever during the pandemic,” said House Speaker Nancy Pelosi, D-Calif., who’s urging people to enroll even if Trump keeps trying to do away with the law.

 Hard numbers on how virus-related job losses have affected health coverage are not available because the most reliable government surveys will not be out until next year.
 Estimates range from 5 million to 10 million newly uninsured people.
+That’s on top of 26 million uninsured last year, before the pandemic, or about 8% of the U.S. population.

 “There is a coverage crisis happening, ” said Stan Dorn, a health policy expert now with Families USA, a liberal advocacy group.
 “And there are fewer resources available to help, thanks to the Trump cuts.”